PhD student, Harvard Program in Neuroscience

 My research on visual perception has focused on understanding the functional organization of the brain's visual system using large-scale neural recordings.

-As a 2017 Simons Summer Research Fellow at Stony Brook University, I characterized the neural activity of six regions of the visual system (see my 2018 first-author paper in eNeuro here, and a video about the work here).
-My ongoing work as a research intern at the Allen Institute centers on understanding representational drift in the visual system.
-I recently presented this work at COSYNE in March 2023.
+As a 2017 Simons Summer Research Fellow in the lab of Prof. Il Memming Park at Stony Brook University, I characterized the neural activity of six regions of the visual system (for more, see my 2018 first-author paper in eNeuro and a video about the project).
+My work as a research intern at the Allen Institute with Dr. Stefan Mihalas centered on understanding representational drift in the visual system.
+I presented a poster on this work at COSYNE in March 2023 (more coming soon!).

 -